What You Need to Know About Biohazard Vehicles

 Some specific risks include:

-Human or Animal Tissue that carries bacteria or disease.
+Human or Animal Tissue (carries bacteria or disease)

-Residues from industrial cleaners or waste that could linger, posing chemical hazards.
+Residues from industrial cleaners or waste (chemical hazards)

 Hidden Dangers